samplchallenges/SAMPL6/pKa_challenge_instructions.md

 Cysteine is an example of this behaviour with its two macroscopic pKas observable by spectrophotometric or potentiometric pKa measurement experiments.
 While 4 microscopic pKas can be defined for cysteine, experimentally observed pKas can't be assigned to individual functional groups directly and requires more advanced techniques such as NMR.

-On the other hand, when there is a large difference between microscopic pKas of a molecule, proton dissociations won't overlap and macroscopic pKas observed by experiments can be assigned to individual titratable groups. pKa values of glycine is a good example for this case.   pK.'s of an
+On the other hand, when there is a large difference between microscopic pKas of a molecule, proton dissociations won't overlap and macroscopic pKas observed by experiments can be assigned to individual titratable groups. pKa values of glycine is a good example for this case.

 For better clarity on the concept of microscopic and macroscopic pKas refer to:
 1. Darvey, I.G.
 (1995).
 The assignment of pKa values to functional groups in amino acids (Wiley Online Library).